cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

   cross-protocol or downgrade attacks.
 This context information is not sent over the wire in any key exchange messages.
 However, applications may choose to send it alongside key exchange messages if needed for their use case.
+- Additional information: After completing the online AKE stage, the server may choose to send additional information, encrypted under `session_key`, to the client.
 - Client and server identities: As described in {{client-material}}, clients and servers are identified with their public keys by default.
 However, applications may choose alternate identities that are pinned to these public keys.
 For example,